Factbox: Major U.S. Supreme Court rulings on abortion rights

 (Reuters) - The U.S. Supreme Court’s key rulings on abortion, dating to the landmark 1973 decision that legalized the procedure nationwide, have long provoked social, religious and political tensions.

-As the court majority became more conservative over the decades, it set standards that enhance states’ ability to regulate abortion.
+As the court majority has become more conservative over the decades, it has set standards that enhance states’ ability to regulate abortion.
 Yet, even in the most recent rulings, extending to 2007, there have never been five votes among the nine justices to reverse the fundamental right to abortion.

 Here is a look at the court’s major abortion rulings.